-XRJ Sessions is a nonprofit professional HD Recording Facility where all session proceeds directly fund STEAM Education for students aged 13 and up.
+XRJ Foundation/Sessions is a nonprofit professional HD Recording Facility where all session proceeds directly fund STEAM Education for students K-12.

 XRJ Foundation is a 501c3 nonprofit organization that houses XRJ Sessions, a premier recording facility.
 XRJ Sessions offers HD Recording, Mixing, Mastering, and more!
 Our new 10,000 sq ft facility located in Chantilly, Virginia is one of a kind.
 With over 6 recording spaces, lesson rooms, digital media rooms, on-site video/photo shoots, a cafe, and an event center, XRJ Foundation has brought a new creative hub to Virginia, Maryland and DC.